smaffulli/blog/_posts/2019-08-13-cost-monitoring.md

 ![cost monitoring approaches](/assets/images/cost-monitoring-approaches.png)

 We have also seen **hybrid cost monitoring** models where teams are only charged for resources if they go over a predetermined budget for their operations, or are only billed for certain resources.
-These approaches can be tricky and also require very clearly set expectations.
+Hybrid approaches can be tricky and also require very clearly set expectations.